jeffknupp/blog/in_progress/web-frameworks.md

 `^/users/(?P<id>\d+)/$` calls the `display_user(id)` function where the `id` argument is the captured group `id` in the regular expression.
 In that way, any `/users/<some number>/` URL will map to the `display_user` function.
-These regular expressions can get arbitrarily complex and include both keyword and positional paramters.
+These regular expressions can be arbitrarily complex and include both keyword and positional paramters.

 #### Routing in Flask